Akshdhiwar/Auth0-docs/Provisioning (B2B).md

 - Should you use Auth0 as an identity store?
 - Can you use your own (legacy) identity store with Auth0?
 - How do you migrate user identities from your identity store to Auth0?
-- Can your users sign up using their organizationÃÂ¢ÃÂÃÂs identity provider?
+- Can your users sign up using their organization's identity provider?
 - Can your users be invited or self-register?
 ## Provisioning Organization Users